-- After the configuration is completed, click in the upper-left corner.
+- After the configuration is completed, click the icon in the upper-left corner.

 - Right-click Table under MaxCompute and select Create Table.

 Create three tables named trend_data, indicators_data, and steal_flag_data.
 The trend_data table is used to store power consumption trend data, the indicators_data table is used to store metric data, and the steal_flag_data table is used to store electricity-stealing flag data.Note The table name can be a maximum of 64 characters in length.
 It cannot contain special characters and must start with a letter.

-- On the editing tab of each table, click DDL Statement.
-In the DDL Statement dialog box that appears, enter the following CREATE TABLE statements:
+- On the configuration tab of each table, click DDL Statement and enter the following CREATE TABLE statements:

 -- Create a table for storing power consumption trend data.
 CREATE TABLE `trend_data` ( `uid` bigint, `trend` bigint ) PARTITIONED BY (dt string);

 -- Create a table for storing metrics data.
 CREATE TABLE `indicators_data` ( `uid` bigint, `xiansun` bigint, `warnindicator` bigint ) COMMENT '*' PARTITIONED BY (ds string) LIFECYCLE 36000;

 -- Create a table for storing electricity-stealing flag data.
 CREATE TABLE `steal_flag_data` ( `uid` bigint, `flag` bigint ) COMMENT '*' PARTITIONED BY (ds string) LIFECYCLE 36000;

-- On the editing tab of each table, enter the display name in the General section.
+- On the configuration tab of each table, enter the display name in the General section.

 - After the configuration is completed, click Commit in Development Environment and Commit to Production Environment in sequence.

 Configure the batch synchronization nodes

 Configure the node for synchronizing power consumption trend data.

-- In the DAG of the workflow, double-click the target node to go to the node configuration tab.
+- Double-click the node to go to the node configuration tab.

-Parameter Description Connection The connection for accessing the source data.
-Select workshop in sequence.and Table The table from which data is synchronized.
-Select trending.
+Parameter Description Connection Select workshop in sequence.and Table Select the trending table from which data is to be synchronized.
 Filter The filter condition for the data to be synchronized.
-Currently, filtering based on the limit keyword is not supported.
+Filtering based on the limit keyword is not supported.
 The SQL syntax is determined by the selected connection.
 This parameter is optional.
-Shard Key The shard key in the source data.
-If data sharding is performed based on the value of this parameter, and parallel threads can be used to read data.
+Shard Key If data sharding is performed based on the value of this parameter, and parallel threads can be used to read data.
 This improves data synchronization efficiency.
 This parameter is optional.